Data Science: Time Complexity, Inferential Uncertainty (TCIU), and Spacekime Analytics Spacekime »

 Review the basics of ODEs/PDEs, the Kaluza-Klein Theory, and the DSPA materials.

 Outline: The SOCR Data Science Fundamentals project explores new theoretical representations and analytical strategies to understand large and complex data.
-It utilizes information measures, entropy, KL divergence, PDEs, and Dirac’s bra-ket operators.
+It utilizes information measures, entropy, KL divergence, PDEs, Dirac’s bra-ket operators, and self-adjoint (Hermitian) operators.
 This fundamentals of data science research project employs time-complexity and inferential uncertainty for representation, modeling, analysis and interpretation of large, heterogeneous, multi-source, multi-scale, incomplete, incongruent, and longitudinal data.

 See The Enigmatic Kime: Time Complexity in Data Science Video, a recording at the University of Michigan Institute for Data Science (MIDAS) Seminar Series, a PDF Slidedeck is available here.